-Dr. Kevin Sanders joined the faculty of the Rudi E. Scheidt School of Music at the University of Memphis
+Dr. Kevin Sanders joined the faculty of the University of Memphis Rudi E. Scheidt School of Music in

-He has performed with the American Brass Quintet, Memphis
+America.
+He has performed with the American Brass Quintet, Detroit Symphony, Memphis

-Symphony, New Mexico Symphony, Macau Orchestra (China), Spoleto USA Festival Orchestra, New World Symphony, Chicago
+Symphony, New Mexico Symphony, Macau Orchestra (China), Spoleto USA Festival Orchestra,

-and authored a play-a-long fundamentals routine for
+A devoted educator, Dr. Sanders has authored a play-a-long fundamentals routine for

 Band Tuba-Euphonium Conference and International Tuba-Euphonium Conferences.

-of the University of Arkansas – Fort Smith,
+Dr. Sanders has held teaching positions at the University of Arkansas – Fort Smith,

 Fine Arts Camp.